The Gaza Tribunal: UK Lawyers for Israel accusation

 The Gaza Tribunal was held in Church House, Westminster.

 Church House is home to the General Synod of the Church of England; just prior to the beginning of the tribunal, UK Lawyers for Israel accused the tribunal of "racial prejudice" for stating it would "establish the full scale of our government's complicity in the genocide against the Palestinian people".
-The advocacy group stated that the United Nations special rapporteur on human rights Francesca Albanese, who was due to participate in the tribunal, had made antisemitic remarks.
+The advocacy group claimed that the United Nations special rapporteur on human rights Francesca Albanese, who was due to participate in the tribunal, had made antisemitic remarks.
 The group argued that as a result, according to what it claimed was Church House's "ethical lettings policy according to which it does not let to groups that promote racial prejudice", it should cancel the tribunal.
 A spokesperson for the Corporation of Church House said that the house was independent of the Church of England, and that the tribunal organisation had been reviewed against its organisational values.